angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 [According to the docs](https://next.angular.dev/api/core/afterRenderEffect), you should prefer using the `read` and `write` phases over the `earlyRead` and `mixedReadWrite` phases when possible, to avoid performance degradation.

-To summarise this, with `afterRenderEffect()` you can do the following in the four phases:
-1. **earlyRead**: Read DOM properties before writes.
-2. **write**: Execute DOM write operations.
-3. **mixedReadWrite**: Allows for combined reads and writes but should be used sparingly!
-4. **read**: Execute DOM reads after writes are completed.
-5. ...and you can pass on a value (or an object) from one phase to the next.

 As mentionend before, there is also a second signature of `afterRenderEffect()` that accepts a single callback.
 This function registers an effect to run after rendering is complete, specifically during the `mixedReadWrite` phase.
 However, the Angular documentation recommends specifying an explicit phase for the effect whenever possible to avoid potential performance issues.